NumanKhan0103/laravel_event_booking_system/README.md

+# Welcome to the Laravel Event Management System

+# ERD

 ![Alt Text](https://user-images.githubusercontent.com/63138189/263990595-f23c4839-954a-4d0f-bd03-08f06fb41765.png)

-# Welcome to the Laravel Event Management System
+# Introduction

 Experience the future of event management with our cutting-edge Laravel Event Management System.
 This dynamic platform empowers you to effortlessly create, manage, and showcase events, all backed by a rich array of features.